CH PEOPLE.jpeg

 Are there meetings?

-We have monthly Member meetings, which are planned, managed and evaluated to respect the energy and time of members and enable progress on the Village.
-Each member is encouraged to become a part of one or two teams that meet to do much of the work of the community between monthly meetings.
+We have monthly community meetings, which are planned, managed and evaluated to respect the energy and time of members and enable us to share in the work of running and living together in the Village.
+Each member is encouraged to become a part of one or two teams that meet to do much of the work of the community between monthly meetings..

 What is consensus?

 At least 80% of our households must include one resident member who is 55 or older.
-Members are expected to participate in the life of the community and share the values of the community (mutual respect, tolerance, care for the earth and each other).
+Members are At least 80 percent of our households must include one resident member who is 55 or older.
+We have never had any difficulty meeting this quota!
+Members are expected to participate in the life of the community and share basic community values (mutual respect, tolerance, care for the earth and each other).
 There are responsibilities of membership, including attending meetings and participating in teams.
 Before joining, a prospective member will have extensive opportunity to interact with other members so that an informed decision can be made concerning how ready the person is for community life at Shepherd Village.
-We hope to maintain a diverse community, because we believe that life is richer if many different viewpoints and experiences are available.
+We try to maintain a diverse community as much as possible because we believe that life is richer if many different viewpoints and experiences are shared.

 What is a Common House?

 A Common House is a space that is like an extension of each person’s individual home.
 The price of each home includes a share of the cost of the Common House.
 Owners share the space.
 The Common House is the heart of a cohousing community.
-Our Common House has a kitchen, spacious dining area suitable for shared meals and community meetings, comfortable living room, media room, exercise equipment room, yoga/meditative movements room and guest rooms.
+Our Common House has a kitchen, spacious dining area suitable for shared meals and community meetings, comfortable living room, media room, exercise room, craft room, and guest rooms..

 How do you handle shared meals?

-Besides common meals, meetings, work parties and other gatherings, cohousing makes it easy to become part of a group that does spontaneous activities together, such as go to a movie or watch one together at home, go for a hike, kayak float, or a bike ride.
-The design of the community will make it easy to connect with one or more people who enjoy the same things as you.
-The whole community will probably celebrate some events together in the Common House or elsewhere on the land.
-Working together to garden, landscape or maintain the Common House can be a fun way to grow relationships.
+Besides common meals, meetings, work parties and other gatherings, cohousing makes it easy to become part of a group that does spontaneous activities together, such as watch a movie on a big screen in the Common House, go for a hike, kayak, go out to dinner together or attend a lecture at nearby Shepherd University.
+The design of the community makes it easy to connect with people who enjoy the same things.
+The whole community celebrates some events together in the Common House or elsewhere on the land, such as around the bonfire pit adjacent to our Garden Center.
+Working together on teams while gardening, cooking or organizing social activities is a fun way to get to know neighbors and nurture new relationships.

 Is there a “no smoking” policy?